mlarocca/jsgraphs/readme/tutorial.md

 The only thing that still needs to be said about class `Graph` as a data structure is that it implements an undirected graph.

-Class `Graph` implements directed graphs, where the direction of an edge matter.
+Class `Graph` implements directed graphs, where the direction of an edge matters.

 If, instead, we don't care about that, and edges can be traveled in both directions, then the right class to use is `UndirectedGraph`.